adrian80z/e-commerce/README.md

 All validation tests passed: no errors in the DevTools console.
 CSS and JavaScript have correct syntax as well.
 The HTML validator did not recognise the Django template tags which resulted in showing errors.

 The website was constantly tested by Travis CI each time it was pushed to git.
-All test are passed as is idicated on the top of this README.MD file page by green Travis CI icon.
+All test are passed as is indicated on the top of this README.MD file page by green Travis CI icon.

 ### Manual testing